codesy/widgets/README.rst

 To use the Firefox Addon
 ------------------------
-1. Run 'gulp dev-firefox'
+1. Run 'gulp dev-firefox'.
+This starts a watch for changes to *.coffee files and package.json

+A  new directory called firefox will be created.
+In a new terminal window:

+2. cd firefox
-2. Run 'jpm run --profile default'  (this runs a new instance of firefox with your default profile so your bookmarks, etc. are available)
+3. run 'jpm run --profile your-profile'  (this runs a new instance of firefox with your default profile so your bookmarks, etc. are available)

 To work on Chrome and Firefox at the same time
 ----------------------------------------------
-1. Run 'gulp dev'
+1. Run 'gulp dev'  This starts a watch for changes to *.coffee files and manifest.json

+2. You must manually refesh the extension page (chrome://extensions/) to see changes